 Give it a try with the steps below or continue reading to learn more.

-Right Click - Get Similar is a great way to quickly extract a single table.
-However, it does not come with pagination.
-If your table has multiple pages, you might be better off using a public recipe.
 To use a public recipe, you must first find the data you want to scrape.
 Data Miner can only extract data when it's visible in your browser.
 Next, open up the Data Miner extension and find the recipe that best describes your data.
-Then click on it.
-Once the recipe runs, click download and open it in Excel.
-If there doesn't appear to be any recipes under the public tab, this means no other customers have created any yet and you will have to create your own.
+Then click "Run".
+Once the recipe runs, click download, pick your format and open it in Excel.
+If there aren't any recipes under the public tab, this means no other users have created any yet and you will have to create your own.

 You should always find a few generic recipes on any page.
 These are designed to extract simple items and should work for any site.
 Below is the pop up where you'll find the public recipes.

-If you're trying to scrape a table with multiple pages and not having any luck with public recipes, you can always easily create your own recipe.
+If you're trying to scrape a page that doesn't have any public recipes or they don't capture the data you're after, you can always easily create your own recipe.
 Our recipe creator has a smart find tool that allows you to extract data without having to write any code.

 If you'd like to learn more about Data Miner, we'd recommend checking out our advanced features in the Advanced Learning section.